WilliamCook0811/Static-Website-Generator/README.md

 This project is a **Static Website Generator** with a user-friendly **Tkinter-based GUI** that allows users to create customizable HTML and CSS websites—no manual coding required.

-Developed during a **hackathon hosted by Liberty University’s Software Development Club** (Placed second).
+Developed during a **hackathon hosted by Liberty University’s Software Development Club**.
 This tool is designed to streamline website creation with built-in themes, live previews, and support for multimedia content.

 ---